 Using a Picture Match Search Engine

 Another great tool for finding similar images that works across browsers as well as the Web is TinEye.
 TinEye works as basically an image match search engine.
 There are extensions for Firefox, Chrome, Opera, and Safari.
-There is also a bookmarklet and Web access for those with Internet Explorer or Edge.
+There is also simple web access for those with Internet Explorer or Edge.

 TinEye opens its own website, rather than providing results in Google, which makes it different from the start.
 The site offers a convenient feature for quickly comparing the image you searched with against specific results shown on the page.
 You can select to view the image directly in your browser or visit the page it was found on.
 You can also sort the results on TinEye by oldest, newest, biggest, best match, or most changed.